ddneves/Book_Learn_PowerShell/README.md

-# Book_Learn_PowerShell by David das Neves and Jan-Hendrik Peters
-Material of the book: Learn PowerShell - Fundamentals of PowerShell 6
+# Materials of the book: Learn PowerShell Core 6.0

 Leverage your skills with Windows PowerShell, PowerShell Core 6 and PowerShell in Azure Cloud Shell to manage all types of servers and Cloud Services efficiently in the DevOps-way.

+### Authors: David das Neves and Jan-Hendrik Peters

 ## Key Features
 A step-by-step guide with an end-to-end Windows Powershell 6 coverage